uviclibraries/rstudio/tidyverse-data.md

 ⭐ <u>Task 4.3-2</u>

-**Get a set of vectors from data frame**
+**Get a set of columns from data frame**

-Select all the columns from your purchase data that do *not* start with “Postal_Code”.
+Select all the columns from your purchase data that are *not* the “Postal_Code” column.

 {::options parse_block_html='true' /}
 <details>